dendronhq/dendron-site/vault/dendron.topic.lookup.md

 As mentioned in [[Details|dendron.topic.lookup#details]], the look up is accomplished through utilization of [fusejs](https://fusejs.io/).
 You can use [fusejs extended search](https://fusejs.io/examples.html#extended-search) syntax when looking up notes.

 For entries that have the same score, Dendron will sort results by their last updated time.
+Further info on lookup syntax can be found in [[dendron.topic.lookup.find]]

 ## Details